 You may remember a dent or your car door being scratched against a cart at the mall.
 This is usually not the same for undercarriage as many people rarely look under their vehicle.

 The undercarriage always tells the life story of the vehicle.
 The storyline may include the climate condition the car lived through or If the vehicle was parked in a garage or left outside.
-It also holds the level of abuse, wreck, bad repairs, rust that the vehicle faced in its lifetime.
+It also holds the level of abuse, wreck, bad repairs, and rust that the vehicle faced in its lifetime.

 To figure out the extent of undercarriage damage take a look at the complex system under your vehicle that is exposed to the road.
 Though designed tough to withstand exposure to the road – they are not indestructible…